MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/portqry-command-line-port-scanner-v2.md

 As a result, PortQry takes the following actions:

-- Identifies the process that has the 1276 PID, and checks the status of the ports that it's using every two seconds until you press ESC.
+- Identifies the process that has the 1276 PID, and checks the status of the ports that it's using every two seconds until you press Esc.
 - Creates the log file *pid.txt*.
 If a file that has that name already exists, PortQry prompts you to confirm that you want to overwrite the file.
 - Records any output in the log file, including the extra verbose output.